iterasdev/peppol-py/README.md

 encryption used in peppol.
 The python bindings are not working with that version so we use xmlsec 1.3 as an external binary.

-The protocol should be relatively simple:
+The protocol *should* be relatively simple:
  - Generate a transfer document with:
    - UserMessage describing the sender and receiver
    - Empty body
    - The gzipped actual document as an attachment
  - Hash the 3 elements and sign that.
  - Encrypt the gzipped attachment for the intended receiver
- - POST the document with signature and encryption info including the encrypted attachent as multipart mime to the AS4 endpoint
+ - POST the transfer document with signature and encryption info, with the encrypted attachent as a multipart mime to the AS4 endpoint

 The implementation includes support for using the SML and SMP protocol for finding the AS4 endpoint of the receiver.